felixalacampagne/h2dbdemo/README.md

 if this is a special H2 format but it might make exporting the Access data easier although the Google choice for doing this is using CSV.

+UCanAccess may have a way to export data as CSV.
+It requires use of the ucanaccess command line tool: https://ucanaccess.sourceforge.net/site.html#clients which in turn seems to rely on a script called console.bat in order to run.
+Trying to use the maven jar file didn't work.

+Not sure about importing the CSV into H2.